f0nzie/yongks-python-rmarkdown-book/README.md

     make gitbook2

 Both do the same thing: building the Rmarkdown book.
-I left the two options available for the reader to get familiar with `Makefile` and how to set environment variables from the shell, or set it from within R.
+I left the two options available for the reader to get familiar with `Makefile`; how to set environment variables from the shell, or set it from within R.

 If the book builds successfully, it should open your browser with the main page of the book.
 This is all handled by `make` and the commands in `Makefile`.